StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/views/update-a-custom-view.md

 # Update a Custom View

-This topic provides step-by-step instructions for updating a custom [view](create-a-custom-view.md) in TheHive.
+Update a custom [view](about-views.md) in TheHive to modify its saved filters and sorting preferences.

 !!! note "Default view"
     You can't modify the *Default* view.